jamocle/PoorMansThrottle-DIY/Installer/FIRMWARE-PUBLISHING.md

 ## Publishing order

 Deploy binary files and the matching installer catalog/UI changes together.
+For S3 releases, this also keeps the OTA `latest` pointer from referencing a binary that has not been deployed yet.

 For a new N8R8 release: